markwomack/ModelTrainTurnoutControl/README.md

 The relay controller I am designing for is the [XL9535 8 or 16 Channel Expansion Optocoupler Isolation Board](https://www.aliexpress.us/item/3256806206560666.html).
 I chose this controller because it can handle up to 10A per relay, more than enough for most DCC setups, and certainly enough for mine.
-It supports I2C communication, so multiple boards cane be used on a layout.
+It supports I2C communication, and multiple boards with different addresses can be used on a layout.
 It comes in 8 or 16 channels so you can mix and match however many you may need.
 The 5V used to control the relays can be isolated from the voltage used for the I2C communication, so 3.3v can be used.

+#### Switch
+I am using simple [2 Pin Toggle ON/OFF SPST](https://www.aliexpress.us/item/3256809116496659.html) switches to toggle the position of the turnout(s).
+These are very cheap to buy and they won't need to carry much voltage since they will be connected directly to the microcontroller using 3.3v.

 ### Software
 The software to run the controller will be developed using the Arduino IDE.
-Development using built-in and support libraries will be used.
-The main execution will be an Arduino sketch that is meant to be generally useful, but can be modified to match a specific layout if need be.
-The main configuration of the software will be in the two configuration files mentioned earlier.
+Development will use built-in and support libraries
+The main execution will be an Arduino sketch that is meant to be generalized for different uses, but can be modified to match a specific layout if need be.
+The main configuration of the controller will be in the two configuration files mentioned earlier.

 #### Libraries
 These libraries will be required in the development and compilation of the controller software.